-Tell us if you’ve been in this situation before: You’re asked to go to an all-day training for your company.
-The trainers sit at the front of the room and drone on and on about topics that at first you were excited/interested in hearing about, but by the end, you’re sleepy and can’t exactly remember what was talked about in the morning.
+Tell us if you’ve been in this situation before: you’re asked to go to an all-day training for your company.
+The trainers sit at the front of the room and drone on and on about topics that at first you were interested in hearing about, but by the end, you’re sleepy and can’t exactly remember what was talked about in the morning.
 Maybe you aren’t even sure what the trainer discussed an hour ago.

-Knowing this, and understanding that two thirds of American workers complain they do not have enough time to do their jobs, companies need to find new ways to educate their employees to ensure continuous learning and development.
+Knowing this, and understanding that two thirds of American workers complain that they do not have enough time to do their jobs, companies need to find new ways to educate their employees to ensure continuous learning and development.
 But how can they do that with a new mobile workforce that values flexibility?

 Microlearning: The New Way To Train Your Employees

 The stats don’t lie: 94 percent of millennial workers desire a customized, bite-sized approach to their learning that is informal in nature.
-Let’s face it, who wouldn’t favor ten 5-minute lessons over one long 50 minute lesson?
+Let’s face it: who wouldn’t favor ten 5-minute lessons over one long 50-minute lesson?

-Another benefit to implementing microlearning is you will end up finding that your employees retain more information from these short videos.
+Another benefit to implementing microlearning is that your employees will retain more information from these short trainings.
 The human brain isn’t wired to maintain focus for long periods of time– we are constantly performing short and quick tasks that average less than five minutes.

 Finally, microlearning courses are easier to create and much less expensive than traditional education methods.
-Think about it: when you train in a classroom (or an office), you’re possibly having to rent space, and spend money on class materials and equipment.
+Think about it: when you train in a classroom (or an office), you’re possibly having to rent space and spend money on class materials and equipment.
 Also, if you have employees leading the training, you’re taking away their working hours as well.

 Harness The Power Of Knowledge Sharing With Digital Transformation